pi-hole/docker-pi-hole/README.md

       - './etc-dnsmasq.d:/etc/dnsmasq.d'
     #   https://github.com/pi-hole/docker-pi-hole#note-on-capabilities
     cap_add:
-      - NET_ADMIN # Currently required for 2022.04 due to changes introduced in Docker 20.10.14
+      - NET_ADMIN # Required if you are using Pi-hole as yuour DHCP server, else not needed
     restart: unless-stopped
 ```
 2. Run `docker-compose up -d` to build and start pi-hole